-Prolonged wars in Syria, Iraq, and Afghanistan have contributed heavily to a global refugee crisis.
+Prolonged wars in Syria, South Sudan, and Afghanistan have contributed heavily to a global refugee crisis.
 The number of refugees today, estimated at 65 million, is the highest it’s been in 20 years.
 Populist rhetoric has fanned an international wave of anti-refugee sentiment, leading to growing calls to stem the flow of refugees into the United States, Europe, Australia, and elsewhere.
 Meanwhile, local and international organizations are working to meet refugees’ basic needs, and to address the high levels of psychological distress commonly found among them.

 To respond effectively to the mental health needs of refugees, it’s helpful to first dispel several myths and let the intriguing findings of recent studies guide our efforts.